deckhouse/secrets-store-integration/docs/README.md

 When creating pods that request CSI volumes, the CSI secret vault driver sends a request to the Vault CSI.
 The Vault CSI then uses the specified SecretProviderClass and ServiceAccount of the pod to retrieve the secrets from the vault and mount them in the pod volume.

-#### Environment variable injection:
+#### Environment variable injection

 If there is no way to change the application code, you can implement secure secret injection as an environment variable that the application can use.

+To do so:

-To do so, read all the files mounted by the CSI into the container and define the environment variables so that their names correspond to the file names and values correspond to the file contents.
-After that, run the application.
-Refer to the Bash example below.
+- Read all the files mounted by the CSI into the container.
+- Define the environment variables so that their names correspond to the file names and values correspond to the file contents.
+- Run the application.

+Refer to the bash example:

 ```bash
 bash -c "for file in $(ls /mnt/secrets); do export  $file=$(cat /mnt/secrets/$file); done ; exec my_original_file_to_startup"
 ```

-#### Pros:
+Pros:

 - Only two containers, whose resource requirements are known in advance, are required on each node to deliver secrets to applications.
-- Creating SecretsStore/SecretProviderClass resources reduces the amount of repetitive code compared to other vault agent implementations.
+- Creating SecretsStore/SecretProviderClass resources reduces the amount of repetitive code compared to other Vault Agent implementations.
 - If necessary, you can create a Kubernetes secret that is a copy of the secret retrieved from the vault.
 - The secret is retrieved from the vault by the CSI driver at the container creation stage.
 This means that pods will be started only after the secrets are read from the vault and written to the container volume.